BenM-K/Genius-Lyrics-Shortcut/README.md

 Instantly get the lyrics for whatever song you're listening to with the push of a button.

-Detects currently playing song and opens lyrics in a new tab.
+Detects currently playing song from any source and opens lyrics in a new tab.

 ![Capture](https://user-images.githubusercontent.com/60619443/204061200-161fd3cd-ebf2-4331-bb45-396372b62cc4.PNG)